irwanphan/agres-id-nextjs/backlog.md

 - [ok] fix: count weight and dimension of product variant
 - [] fix: product variant missing weight and dimension in db
 - [ok] patch checkout page into 2 route: to be shipped and to be picked up
+- [] fix: billing emaul should be the same as login account email

 RBAC / Fine Grained Access Control
 - [] Add RBAC / Fine Grained Access Control